 Mr. Wong was awarded a 2006 Artist Trust/Washington State Arts Commission Fellowship.
 He is a past recipient of a National Institute for Music Theater Training Grant and of a National Endowment for the Arts Bicentennial Exchange Fellowship.
 The latter allowed him to spend six months in Britain to observe the design and production management components of the Royal National Opera, English National Opera, Opera North, Welsh National Opera, Scottish Opera, and Kent Opera.
 He also received an Oregon Arts Commission Individual Artist Fellowship that allowed him to travel to Italy to observe the work of Italian stage designers.
 During his Yale career, he was the recipient of a Connecticut Research Foundation Grant.

 Mr. Wong’s designs have been included in a number of exhibitions during his career.
-THE WORLD TRANSFORMED, a retrospective of the last 25 years of his work, is slated to be on view at the Portland Chinatown Museum in the spring of 2021.
-RE-CREATED WORLDS: THE COLLABORATIVE VISION OF STAGE DESIGN toured throughout North America for five years and was a survey of Carey’s first 20 years of designs.
+THE WORLD TRANSFORMED, a retrospective of the last 30 years of his work, is slated to be on view at the Portland Chinatown Museum from February to May, 2022.
+RE-CREATED WORLDS: THE COLLABORATIVE VISION OF STAGE DESIGN toured throughout North America for five years and was a survey of Carey’s first 30 years of designs.
 This show was developed by Visual Arts Resources in Eugene, Oregon, with funding from the National Endowment for the Arts.
 Mr. Wong had work included in the United States entry for the 1991 Prague Quadrennial – MOZART IN AMERICA: DESIGN FOR OPERA.
 The exhibition received the gold medal award that year for best national entry and was also exhibited at New York’s Library for the Performing Arts in Lincoln Center later the same year.
 Prior to that, Mr. Wong’s designs were included in a number of group shows in the Pacific Northwest.
 His first significant one-person show was at the American Institute of Architect’s Gallery in Portland, Oregon.
 It was titled CREATING WITHIN THE BLACK BOX.

 Over the years, Carey Wong has authored articles for LIVE DESIGN (formerly, ENTERTAINMENT DESIGN and THEATRE CRAFTS MAGAZINE).
 His articles have covered an array of design topics – supergraphics for sets and costumes, scenic elements made from fibers, Biedermeier gown appliqués, creatively recycling sets, and building scale models.
 More recently, his designs and writings have appeared in such publications as STAGE OF THE ART and AMERICAN THEATRE.

 Mr. Wong has been an adjunct faculty member of the University of Puget Sound’s Theatre Department and Seattle University’s Department of Fine Arts where he taught introductory stage design to undergraduates.
-In the spring of 2021, he will teach a scenic design class to graduate students at the University of Washington’s School of Drama.
+From spring term of 2021 through spring term of 2022, he will mentor graduate students and teach a scenic design studio class at the University of Washington’s School of Drama.
 He has designed opera productions for Florida State University, Ohio University, Portland State University, and Western Washington University.

 Carey Wong is a Summa Cum Laude graduate of Yale College, where he received his B.A. and Honors with Exceptional Distinction in the Scholars of the House program.
 His thesis was an historical reconstruction of Ben Jonson’s masque of 1620, NEWES FROM THE NEW WORLD DISCOVER’D IN THE MOONE, in its American premiere.
 He received a John Courtney Murray Traveling Fellowship for further research and study in Britain while writing a series of slide lectures on Stuart court masques.
 Thereafter, he attended the Yale School of Drama.